Slovak PM calls for talks with Ukraine, Russia, EU on gas flows

 But reversing flows along any of these pipelines would breach terms of contracts with Gazprom, a spokesman for Slovak pipeline operator Eustream said this week.

-Russia is Europe’s biggest gas supplier, providing around a third of continental demand, which at current daily flows of 270 million cubic metres (mcm) is worth almost $100 million a day.
-Around 40 percent of Russia’s gas is currently exported through Ukraine and some of it further through Slovakia.
+Russia is Europe’s biggest gas supplier, providing around a quarter of continental demand, which at current daily flows of 270 million cubic metres (mcm) is worth almost $100 million a day.

+Around a third of Russia’s gas is exported through Ukraine and some of it further thorough Slovakia.

 Fico said the government was investigating whether there were technical solutions to reverse flows without infringing contracts or incurring sanctions.